 Earth Day is Still Growing

 Earth Day has grown steadily since 1970.
 In 1990, it became a global phenomenon, with 200 million people from 141 countries participating.
 And in 2000, citizens and activists from 184 countries harnessed the power of the internet to make a determined call to leaders saying that the global environment was a priority.
 The movement is still progressing.
 In 2010, the organizers focused on clean energy and global warming, and in 2020, the focus was climate change.
+The theme for 2023 is Invest in our Planet.
 A billion people now take part in Earth Day activities.